Koncker/Rebound-Game/Readme.txt

 Known Bugs:
 	- Song does not loop correctly as there is a break.
 	- Game is optimised for 4:3 aspect ratio, on Widescreen monitors hard to see the end of the level.
+	- Player Lives being registered as 0.

 Change Log:
-	- Ball no longer gets stuck in Vertical or Horizontal Loop
-	- Added 3rd and 4th Level
+	- Added 3 lives to start of the game.

 All rights of this game are reserved to Vicky 'Koncker' Rajani